GhostCite: A Large-Scale Analysis of Citation Validity in the Age of Large Language Models: Measuring the Unreliability: LLM Benchmark

-\textbf{Domain-Centric View.} Within the same domain, models exhibit wide variance in hallucination rates.
+\textbf{Hallucination Varies Widely by Domain.} Within the same domain, models exhibit wide variance in hallucination rates.
 In Hardware Architecture (AR), Grok 4 approaches near-total failure (99.2\%) while DeepSeek remains comparatively accurate (8.6\%); in Digital Libraries (DL), frontier models GPT-5 (93.0\%) and Claude 4 (97.2\%) both show high rates.
-Specifically, Grok 4 shows a 100\% hallucination rate in Artificial Intelligence (AI); manual checks indicate that most outputs are stitched together from the prompted example papers in this domain (prompt details in Appendix~\ref{app:llm_citation_prompt}), suggesting overfitting to the prompt rather than generating valid citations.
-Average hallucination rates across models range from 28.80\% (Computation and Language) to 80.19\% (Digital Libraries), a 51.39 percentage point gap (Table~\ref{tab:domain_sensitivity}, Appendix~\ref{app:domain_sensitivity}).
+Specifically, Grok 4 shows a 100\% hallucination rate in Artificial Intelligence (AI); manual checks indicate that most outputs are stitched together from the prompted example papers in this domain, suggesting overfitting to the prompt rather than generating valid citations.
+We present the full domain-level results in Table~\ref{tab:domain_sensitivity} (Appendix~\ref{app:domain_sensitivity}): average hallucination rates across models range from 28.80\% (Computation and Language) to 80.19\% (Digital Libraries), a 51.39 percentage point gap.
 This variation indicates that researchers in certain subfields face substantially higher exposure to hallucinated citations than other areas.